Relativity free of coordinates

-It is possible to define both a boost direction and a helicoboost class of frames without prior reference to its two members: If there are a frame where a set of free point bodies have their velocities parallel or antiparallel to each other, then there are other frames where velocities of the these bodies are also parallel or anti-parallel to each other; an equivalence class of such frames is a helicoboost class; the direction of motion of such free bodies in each frame of the helicoboost class is a boost direction.
+It is possible to define both a boost direction and a helicoboost class of spaces without prior reference to its two members: If there are a space where a set of free point bodies have their velocities parallel or anti-parallel to each other, then there are other spaces where velocities of the these bodies are also parallel or anti-parallel to each other; an equivalence class of such spaces is a helicoboost class; the direction of motion of such free bodies in each space of the helicoboost class is a boost direction.